egilll/tex-linebreak2/README.md

 #### Limitations on webpages

-**A significant issue** with this library is that when text is copied from a webpage, the line breaks are included in the copied text.
+The library does not support:

-Additionally, the library does not support:
+- Spaces with underline.
+Only words will be underlined, the spaces between them will not be underlined.
 - Floating elements that are nested within the text itself (e.g. `<p>text <FloatingElement/> text</p>`)
 - Floating elements when `line-height` isn't set
 - Columns